 When that happened, I stopped being grateful for the blessings that person ushered into my life.
 I wasn’t mean to them or anything, I just began to take them for granted.

 Proverbs 1:32 says:For the simple are killed by their turning away, and the complacency of fools destroys them;

-It happens alot of with married couples.
+It happens a lot of with married couples.

-Over the years, for example, I’ve gotten accustomed to my husband being an amazing provider.
+Over the years, for example, I’ve gotten accustomed to my husband is an amazing provider.
 I never, ever have to worry about anything financial.
 He’s given me so much more than I could have dreamed of having.

 If I’m not careful, I can just take our amazing vacations for granted.
 I could take the home we live in for granted.